acrosdale/OOP-/SQL/README.md

   SELECT,FROM,WHERE,GROUPBY,SUM etc.

 # General Information
-  Currently working on the final part which is a B+ tree which will be used to hold INDEXES
+  Currently working on the final part which is a B+ tree which will be used to hold the INDEXES.